dinfuehr/dinfuehr-hugo/content/blog/aarch64-immediate.md

 The upper bits specify the element size, while the lower bits marked with `x` are used to store the consecutive sequence of ones.
 0 means there is one 1, 1 means there are 1's and so on.
-Remember: The format doesn't allow 0 or all ones to be encoded.
-At the same time it is not allowed to set all `x` to 1, since this would allow to create all ones.
+At the same time it is not allowed to set all `x` to 1, since this would allow to create all ones (Remember: The format doesn't allow 0 or all ones to be encoded).

 Let's see some examples: